BDX-town/Mangane/README.md

 **That's it!** :tada:

-**Mangane FE is installed.**
+**Mangane FE is now installed.**
-The change will take effect immediately, just refresh your browser tab.
+The change will take effect immediately, just refresh your browser tab, and Mangane will replace the default Pleroma FE or Akkoma FE interface.
-You may need to restart pleroma/akkoma for the change to take effect.
+You may need to restart Pleroma/Akkoma for the change to take effect.

 ## :elephant: Deploy on Mastodon